907sjl/referrals_powerbi/README.md

   )
   , 0)
 ```
 Referrals are counted as closed without being seen if they are sent but then completed or closed without any data to indicate that the patient was seen.
-These referrals are also removed from the percentages of referrals that are scheduled or seen.
+These referrals are also removed from the percentages of referrals that are seen.

 An additional layer of DAX overlays these measures and surfaces them to the bar chart visual.
-This is the **Report Measure** table described in the Power Query ELT.
-The Report Measure table holds a measure that acts as a switchboard of measures.
+This is the **Report Measure** table described in the Power Query ELT.  **Report Measure** holds a measure that acts as a switchboard of measures.

 ```
 Measured Whole Number Value =